CuriousGeekyDude/AsteroidSDL3/README.md

 -  Implemented a simple state finite state machine for asteroids in order to change between passive and aggressive depending on the level we are in.
 -  Implemented an input system that wraps over SDL3 events, tailored to our needs.

+## How to play
+- In order to rotate and move the ship one first has to capture the mouse.
+For that you press the key C. The usual mouse is hidden and instead the custom mouse appears and the ship points in that direction.
+In order to move the ship one directs the custom mouse somewhere and holds the left button of the mouse.
+The further away the custom mouse is from the ship the higher its acceleration is going to be.
+- Ship fires bullets by hitting the key F.
+- In left top you will find a small window that displays the score, health, and seconds passed since the start of the level.
+- You complete the first level by making sure you survive for 75 seconds and score at least 30 hits by hitting asteroids with bullets.
+- You complete the second level which is the last one by surviving for 120 seconds and scoring at least 20 hits with the bullets.
+- You rewind back in time by holding the key T.
+- You win the game by completing all 2 levels.

+## Show casing the game
+- You can find the gameplay of level 1 in [here](https://www.youtube.com/watch?v=8yb8TZ3AsAY) and level 2 in [here](https://youtu.be/GDKWZfirOok).